cplmakerlab/cplmakerlab.github.io/_site_pages/make.md

 header_image:
 ---

-Use open source software to create your project, then use our equipment & materials to make it a reality\!
+Use open source software to design your project, then use our equipment & materials to make it\!

 ### [Software](/software)